On the distribution of the Picard ranks of the reductions of a $K3$ surface: The jump character

-{\bf Proof.} {\em a) and~b) The~polynomials on both sides of (\ref{eq_eins}) have the same roots as, with~$z$, the~number $\smash{\overline{z} = \frac{q^{i-2j}}z}$ is a root of~$\Phi$, too, and has the same multiplicity.
+{\bf Proof.} {\em a) and~b) Let~us write $\Phi$ for~$\smash{\Phi_j^{(i)}}$.
+The~polynomials on both sides of (\ref{eq_eins}) then have the same roots as, with~$z$, the~number $\smash{\overline{z} = \frac{q^{i-2j}}z}$ is a root of~$\Phi$, too \cite[Corollaire~(3.3.9)]{DeWII}, and has the same multiplicity.
 To~show that they perfectly agree, let us adopt the convention that $\Phi$ is~monic.
-Then~the leading coefficient of the polynomial on the left hand side, which is equal to the constant term of~$\Phi$, is nothing but the determinant of $(-\Frob)$ on $\smash{H^i_\et(S_{\overline\bbF_{\!q}}, \bbQ_l(j))}$.
-As~this is a rational number and of absolute value $\smash{q^{\frac{N}2(i - 2j)}}$, a)~follows together with the first assertion of~b).
+Then~the leading coefficient of the polynomial on the left hand side is equal to the constant term of~$\Phi$.
+By~definition, this is the determinant of $(-\Frob)$ on $\smash{H^i_\et(S_{\overline\bbF_{\!q}}, \bbQ_l(j))}$, which is known to be a rational number and of absolute value $\smash{q^{\frac{N}2(i - 2j)}}$ \cite[Corollaire~(3.3.9)]{DeWII}.
+Thus,~a) follows, together with the first assertion of~b).
 The~final claim is clear,~since

 c.i) As~$\det\Frob = (-1)^N \Phi(0)$ for $\Phi$ monic, this can be read off the functional equa\-tion $T^N \Phi(1/T) = \pm\Phi(T)$.